I first posted this list the day Shananigans was a month old but I learn something new every week so I update it regularly.

 - Chilli oil (Lee Kum Kee) but home made is nicer – see this post*

 - Oyster sauce (Panda)

 - Hoisin sauce – home made is best – see this post

 - Sesame paste

-- Sichuan chilli paste made with broad beans (Lee Kum Kee Chilli Toban Djan chilli bean sauce is the best available)*
+- Sichuan chilli paste made with broad beans – douban djan (Lee Kum Kee Chilli Toban Djan chilli bean sauce is a good substitute)*

 - Laoganma chilli bean sauce*

 - Tianjin preserved vegetables (Yongnian Mengde Food Co.
 Ltd.)*

 - Ground nut oil, sunflower oil, rapeseed oil (rapeseed oil, now readily available in Ireland, is typically used in Sichuan cooking).

 - Sichuan peppercorns – a vital ingredients.
 See below and try Green Cuisine or Bart’s Spices if you can’t get the good stuff.